 When it comes to melee combat, Holmes p20 specifies that “an unarmored man can move 20 feet per melee round”.
 Despite there being 10 melee rounds per turn, 20ft is 1/12th of the unarmored man’s exploring/mapping rate.
 There are two problems with this:

-- Combat doesn’t happen at exploring/mapping pace.
+- But the big one is that combat doesn’t happen at “exploring/mapping” pace.
 In fact, Holmes is explicit that: “Movement (if any) is usually at a sprint”Holmes Basic rulebook, p20..
 Combat movement should therefore be calculated from a sprinting pace, not from a mapping/exploring pace.

 Which brings us to Running.